NY Alexander Technique

 Because of my performing arts experience, I have a deep personal understanding of how working through the lens of the physical with Alexander can impact emotional presence and availability, as well as musicality and range.
 I served as lead Alexander teacher at the American Academy of Dramatic Arts for 5 years and enjoy working as an adjunct in conservatory and corporate wellness programs.

-I’m a May 2024 graduate of Kent State University’s MFA in Acting (for the Returning Professional), where I teach for the School of Theatre and Dance.
+I’m a graduate of Kent State University’s MFA in Acting (for the Returning Professional).
+I teach at KSU’s School of Theatre and Dance.

 I’ve completed advanced, post-graduate training in teaching Alexander Technique online with Penelope Easten as well as post-graduate training in working with those on the hypermobile/ Ehlers Danlos Syndrome spectrum at Balance Arts Center.